Cummings ‘malign actor’ who created culture of fear, Hancock tells Covid inquiry

 Rebuking Mr Hancock’s account in a broadside on X, formerly Twitter, Mr Cummings said he was “outright lying” by claiming to have privately pushed Mr Johnson to impose the measure and “talking rubbish” to the inquiry.

-Allies of the ex-minister responded by saying: “Cummings is not a reliable witness and this tweet is wrong.”
+Allies of the ex-minister told the PA news agency in response: “Cummings is not a reliable witness and this tweet is wrong.”

 The former aide was among a number of senior figures who questioned Mr Hancock’s approach in their evidence, with the inquiry hearing that the country’s most senior civil servant at the time, Lord Sedwill, wanted the minister sacked.